All Episodes

 Second question.

-I've got relatives by marriage in Cape Town and the other day they sent me a three page article out of You Magazine from July 1997 and the three page article had to do with the extraordinary success that people have achieved using some infusion or some broth or some such of the South African potato, Hypoxus ruperi, I believe is
+And the three-page article had to do with the extraordinary success that people have achieved using some infusion or some broth or some such of the South African potato, or Hypoxis ruperi, I believe is the scientific name.

-If your organization does not know about the South African potato, it may be worthy of
+If your organization does not know about the South African potato, it may be worthy of a follow-up by Penthouse Magazine.

-I might add that it does not attack tumors directly, from what I was able to read, but
+I might add that it does not attack tumors directly from what I was able to read, but it does stimulate the immune system itself to attack the tumors.

-One interesting benefit, because of the immune system references, is that it has successfully, at least in one instance that was mentioned in the article, successfully cured AIDS.
+One interesting benefit because of the immune system references is that it has successfully, at least in one instance that was mentioned in the article, successfully cured AIDS.

 All right, sir.